beyondessential/prepper/README.md

 Each CBOR object is prefixed with a 32-bit unsigned integer in CBOR form (network-endian), which is the length of the serialised CBOR object in bytes.

+Files start with a length-prefixed header.

+At the moment, the header is zero-sized, so each file starts with `0x00 0x00 0x00 0x00`, but critically these shouldn't simply be skipped, but read and then the corresponding amount of bytes skipped.

+In the future, the header will contain indexes / lookup tables; reading the header will never be required to understand the file.